underscoreio/essential-scala/src/pages/fp/structural-recursion.md

 - modelling data using traits and type classes; and
 - operating on data using pattern matching and higher-order functions like `map` and `fold`.

 You might have noticed that the way we define data and the way we use it follows a very regular pattern.
 This is no accident.
-The concept underlying this iscalled **structural recursion**.
+The concept underlying this is called **structural recursion**.
 Structural recursion gives us a set of rules -- we could implement it as a program -- for constructing functions that always work correctly with a particular type of data known as **algebraic data types**.

 ## Algebraic Data Types